cabaletta/baritone/README.md

   assign an augmentation to each vertex.
 * Careful attention has been paid to the asymptotic running time of each method.
   However, beyond this, no special effort has been made to optimize performance.
+  (A big obstacle to optimizing `ConnGraph` is a lack of access to samples from real-world usage.)

 # Example usage
 ```java